Mayo Clinic Care Network Content

 Acetaminophen

-Acetaminophen is usually recommended as a first line treatment for mild to moderate pain, such as from a skin injury, headache or musculoskeletal condition.
+Acetaminophen is usually recommended first for mild to moderate pain.
+It might be taken for pain due to a skin injury, headache, or conditions that affect the muscles and bones.
 Acetaminophen is often prescribed to help manage osteoarthritis and back pain.
-It may also be combined with opioids to reduce the amount of opioid needed.
+It also may be combined with opioids to reduce the amount of opioid needed.

-- Benefits and risks.
-Acetaminophen is generally considered safer than other nonopioid pain relievers because it doesn't cause side effects such as stomach pain and bleeding.
-However, taking more than the recommended dose — or taking acetaminophen with alcohol — increases your risk of kidney damage and liver failure over time.
+• Benefits and risks.
+Acetaminophen is generally considered safer than other pain relievers.
+It doesn't cause side effects such as stomach pain and bleeding.
+However, taking more than the recommended dose or taking acetaminophen with alcohol increases the risk of kidney damage and liver failure over time.

-- Bottom line.
+• Bottom line.
 Acetaminophen is generally a safe option to try first for many types of pain, including chronic pain.
-Ask your doctor for guidance about other medications to avoid while taking acetaminophen.
+Ask your healthcare professional for guidance about safely taking acetaminophen if you take other medications.
 Acetaminophen is not as effective as NSAIDs for the treatment of knee and hip pain related to osteoarthritis.